CanopyApps/DeveloperTest/README.md

 This reposotory contains the Developer Test for Canopy Apps.

+# Instructions

-## Instructions
+## Frontend

 The designs folder contains mockups for a UI.
-Please create the Page depicted using the react skeleton provided.
-Useful files are included in the Data and Assets folders.
+Please create the Pages depicted using the react skeleton provided.
+Useful files are included in the Assets folder.
+Feel free to any packages you need.<br>

+Bonus:
+- Mobile Responsive.
+- Unit tests.
+- Deployed on AWS or heroku.
+- Error handling.

+## Backend

+Create a simple rails api to handle the creation of course packages as indicated by the UI.
+Be able to get all course packages and create course packages.

+Bonus:
+- Edit course package.
+(UI not provided)
+- Delete course package.
+(UI not provided)
+- Unit tests.

 ## Running the test